D-Jeffrey/UnityX-canbus/UnityX/gw.md

 # GW
 ## Unlock access to GW
-In boot - you can mount it on any computer.
+In root of boot volume (you can mount it on any computer.)
 - Added zero byte file `ssh`

-Mount the MicroSD in Linux and acess 2nd partition (ext4)
+with MicroSD mounted in Linux and access 2nd partition (ext4)

 - Add to `/etc/passwd`
 		`dj:x:1001:1000:,,,:/home/pi:/bin/bash`